 MODEL STUDENT BEHAVIOR STRATEGIES FOR MODEL STUDENTS Model students: Model students avoid: project a positive and cooperative attitude towards staff members and classmates; are respectful, kind, friendly and get along well with others; use conflict management skills to resolve disagreements; are obedient; and seek guidance from trusted adults for assistance and direction. volatile situations that could escalate into violent actions; using violent physical actions or threats directed towards staff members; breaking school rules; and becoming involved with individuals who do not respect or follow the laws of the community.
-Model students: Model students avoid: speak to others using respectful language; participates only in organizations sanctioned by their school; demonstrate behavior that is civil, respectful, polite and courteous; and share materials that are educationally appropriate using language or actions that slander others because of their race, gender, color, religion, ethnicity, national origin, political beliefs, marital status, age, sexual orientation, language, pregnancy or disability and family background; participating in any form of club initiation or activity that creates the risk of harm to others; and giving, possessing or sharing obscene or lewd materials.
-Model students: Model students avoid: speak and act honestly and truthfully; follows all laws; show respect for the property of others; support law enforcement agencies and schools to promote the safety of all staff members and students; use school resources to resolve or report issues of concern; and associate only with people who do not use or sell weapons or controlled substances. taking the property of others without permission; committing grand theft by taking property valued at \$750.00 or more from others; and possessing, using, distributing or selling any object, controlled substance or weapon and explosives_that could inflict serious harm or place a person in fear of serious harm.
+Model students: Model students avoid: speak to others using respectful language; participates only in organizations sanctioned by their school; demonstrate behavior that is civil, respectful, polite and courteous; and share materials that are educationally appropriate origin, political beliefs, marital status, age, sexual Model students: Model students avoid: speak and act honestly and truthfully; follows all laws; show respect for the property of others; support law enforcement agencies and schools to promote the safety of all staff members and students; use school resources to resolve or report issues of concern; and associate only with people who do not use or sell weapons or controlled substances. taking the property of others without permission; committing grand theft by taking property valued at \$750.00 or more from others; and possessing, using, distributing or selling any object, controlled substance or weapon that could inflict serious harm or place a person in fear of serious harm.